 Our work further provides an objective measure for the performance of key detection.
 This information is useful for implementing future language model and dictionary based attacks as their success relies on the underlying audio-based (raw) key detection capability.
-Further, our work helps assess the performance of these attacks, by providing an estimate as to how much the use of a language model or dictionary may further improve the final detection results.
+Further, our work helps asses the performance of these attacks, by providing an estimate as to how much the use of a language model or dictionary may further improve the final detection results.

-Overall, we found that the strength of acoustic eavesdropping attacks is limited when using different typing styles and strong passwords, and is therefore not as significant a threat as previously believed to be under such realistic and security-sensitive settings.
-On the other hand, we succeeded in reducing by half the entropy of the typed strong passwords and therefore considerably sped-up the exhaustive search.
+Overall, we found that the strength of acoustic eavesdropping attacks is limited when using different typing styles and random passwords, and may therefore not be as significant a threat as previously believed to be under such realistic and security-sensitive settings.
+On the other hand, we define a Best Guesses Search, which reduces by half the entropy of the typed random passwords and therefore considerably speeds-up the exhaustive search.